 This involves carrying out six calculations that show the difference between the average earnings of men and women in our organisation; it will not involve publishing individual employees data.

 We are required to publish the results on our own website and a government website.
-This is based on data collected for the calendar year of April 5 2019.
+This is based on data collected during the 2021-2022 tax year and uses the snapshot date of 31 March 2022.
 We can use these results to assess:

 - how effectively talent is being maximised and rewarded